Terms & Conditions

 (c) the Supplier is given sole authority to defend or settle the claim.

-11.3 In the defence or settlement of any claim, the Supplier may procure the right for the Customer to continue using the Subscription Services, replace or modify the Subscription Services so that they become non-infringing or, if such remedies are not reasonably available, terminate this Agreement on 5 Business Days’ notice to the Customer without any additional liability or obligation to pay liquidated damages or other additional costs to the Customer.
+11.3 In the defence or settlement of any claim, the Supplier may procure the right for the Customer to continue using the Subscription Services, replace or modify the Subscription Services so that they become non-infringing or, if such remedies are not reasonably available, terminate this Agreement on 5 Business Days’ notice to the Customer without (subject to a pro-rata refund of any unused elements of the Subscription Fees) any additional liability or obligation to pay liquidated damages or other additional costs to the Customer.

 11.4 In no event shall the Supplier, its employees, agents and sub-contractors be liable to the Customer to the extent that the alleged infringement is based on: